matsengrp/ncov-ab-escape/README.md

     * `kmeans_cluster`: the antibody's cluster from k-means clustering into 20 clusters before we manually consolidated these 20 cluster into 8 clusters
     * `log_IC50`: the $\log_{10} \text{IC}_{50}$ of the antibody against the D614G variant (data from Cao et al.)
     * `source`: the source of the antibody, indicating the exposure history of the host the antibody was isolated from (metadata from Cao et al.)

+The notebook `notebooks/analyze_escape_scores_mut_level.ipynb`, but using viral escape scores computed using the mutation-level approach.